 Tokenized stocks work by linking real-world shares to blockchain-based digital tokens.
 A custodian or issuing company holds the underlying share, while a corresponding token is created on a blockchain to represent it.

-Investors can then buy, sell, or transfer the token digitally, with all transactions verified and permanently recorded on-chain (exists and is verifiable on the blockchain network).
+Investors can then buy, sell, or transfer the token digitally, with all transactions verified and permanently recorded on-chain.

-It’s quite simple, with shares of the Magnificent Seven costing, at the time of writing, anywhere between $200 and $700, not everyone can afford to buy even one share, but through fractional ownership, they can also get in on the game.
+With shares of the Magnificent Seven costing between about $50 and $3,300 at the time of writing, not everyone can afford even one share, but fractional ownership lowers the barrier.

 Token holders get ownership rights that are very similar to traditional shareholders, such as: